How we change what others think, feel, believe and do

 Stimulating D1 increases production of the second messenger cAMP whilst stimulating D2, D3 and D4 decreases it.

 Dopamine has many functions, including effects in behavior and cognition, movement, attention, motivation and reward, mood, sleep, and learning.
 Its impact on motivation and learning is of particular note for changing minds.
-It has also been linked with sociability.
+It has also been linked with sociability and creativity.

 It is believed dopaminergic neuron firing increases when a reward is expected and depressed when the reward is not forthcoming.
 This makes it highly significant in learning and behaving.